 An Insider at Sharps Compliance (SMED) is Selling Shares

-On December 16, an Insider at Sharps Compliance (SMED), John W. Dalton, sold shares of SMED for $74.2K.
+Yesterday, an Insider at Sharps Compliance (SMED), John W. Dalton, sold shares of SMED for $232.4K.

 In addition to John W. Dalton, one other SMED executive reported Sell trades in the last month.